instadw/instadwell-blog/_posts/2025-10-28-what-is-paying-guest-house-a-complete-guide-to-paying-guest-accommodation-in-india.md

 ---
-title: "Paying Guest Accommodation in India: A Simple Complete Guide"
+title: "What is a PG in India?
+Paying Guest Accommodation Explained (2026)"
-description: "What is a PG in India?
-Understand how paying guest accommodation works, what's included in rent, typical deposits, and how to find verified no-brokerage PGs across Bangalore, Hyderabad, Pune and Delhi."
+description: "What is a PG house in India?
+Learn how paying guest accommodation works, what's included in rent, typical deposits, and how PG differs from co-living and flats.
+Find verified no-brokerage PGs in Bangalore, Hyderabad, Pune and Delhi."
 image: /assets/images/what-is-paying-guest-house-a-complete-guide-to-paying-guest-accommodation-in-india.webp
 layout: post
-permalink: /:title
+permalink: /blog/what-is-paying-guest-house-a-complete-guide-to-paying-guest-accommodation-in-india
 author: Sanchit
 category: Businesses
 date: 2026-03-10T09:14:00.000+05:30